 7 Tips to Make Father’s Day after Divorce Fun

 When you first accepted the reality of your divorce, it may not have dawned on you that Father’s Day after divorce would have a whole new look.
 With it now fast approaching, you may be wondering how to navigate the holiday with the new arrangement.
-Let’s go over some tips to help reduce the stress and also make it fun.
+Let’s go over some tips to help reduce your stress and also make the day fun.

 1. Be Flexible and Talk To Your Ex About your Father’s Day After Divorce